 - ‘The 3.5 day format seemed to work well, making it worthwhile for people to come some distance in order to attend while not requiring anyone to give up too much time in their busy schedules, and I very much hope that it will be possible to repeat, and build on, the experience in future years.’ – Course contributor

 - ‘The most valuable thing about this course was the exchange of personal/work experiences with other participants and speakers.
 As the group was international and everybody came from a different background, these shared experiences were truly varied, which made the summer course even more interesting’. – Ms Nóra Kozák

-Interested in our next summer school?
+Interested in summer schools?

 We hope that this was the first of many such summer courses for faith leaders and laity who may not otherwise have opportunities to learn about interfaith engagement.
 If you or your institution would be interested in a future summer school – either for Christian leaders, Muslim leaders, or a mix – in the future, please let us know using this form.